ham-radio-72/green-phys.github.io/content/docs/Tutorials/DIIS_and_Convergence_Acceleration.md

 Smaller values of $\alpha$ stabilize iterations and lead to smaller changes between iterations.
 That's why this approach often converges when the direct iterations diverge.
 In our practice, it is often sufficient to choose $\alpha$ between `0.3..0.7`.
 However, it is still important to pay attention to how iterations are going and to intervene if necessary.
 Sometimes the behavior of iterations changes as they go, and an adjustment of $\alpha$ may be needed.
 Although simple damping stabilizes iterations, it is often too slow in practice because it may need over a hundred iterations to converge to the final solution.
 Moreover, sometimes for some systems the damping iterations stagnate and create and illusion of convergence.

 Subspace iterative methods can resolve limitations of damping replacing the simple mixing by an extrapolation.
-The subspace methods are based on extrapolation of vectors by a linear combination of vectors from some subspace:
+Such an extrapolation is done with a linear combination of vectors from some subspace:
 ```math
 v_{extr} = \sum_i c_i v_i,
 ```